ewust/nios2-sim/README.md

 - `code`: Initial code to be given.
 - `checker`: A function that will be used to verify the program.

-If you add an exercise, you will need to create a new element in the exercises dictionary, and define a custom checker function.
+If you add an exercise, you will need to define a custom checker function.

 ### Checker Functions
 ---

-Checker functions take one argument: a JSON object of the assembled program (produced by `nios2_as`).
-The checker function must return a tuple `(success, feedback)`, with `success` set to True if all test cases passed, and False otherwise. `feedback` is a string carrying information on failed test cases / dbug help.
+Checker functions take one argument: a string of the provided assembly (which you can assemble this to machine code using `nios2_as`).
+The checker function must return a tuple `(success, feedback)`, with `success` set to True if all test cases passed, and False otherwise. `feedback` is a string carrying information on failed test cases / debug help.

-The CPU is simulated using a custom nios2 CPU (sim.py), instantiated by `cpu = Nios2(obj=obj)`.
+The CPU is simulated using a custom nios2 CPU (csim.py), instantiated by `cpu = Nios2(obj=obj)`.
 The CPU can be executed to completion, breakpoint, error, or 1000 instructions (whichever occurs first) by `cpu.run_until_halted(1000)`.

 For multiple test cases, you can reset the cpu with `cpu.reset()`, which will reset the memory to the inital program (provided by the JSON object).
 If a test case fails, you probably want to provide a reason, and as much info as possible; it can be helpful to print out memory and symbol mapping (see the `get_debug()` function).